-If the data generation frequency is not very high and there is a requirement that there should be transparency for the stored data.
+Figure 5: Flowchart for the Blockchain Recommendation Algorithm transparency for the stored data.
 Then blockchain technology should be considered.
 Reaching and satisfying the condition for this step approves that blockchain is necessary for the given application.
 The next step identifies the type of blockchain that should be used for the given application.
 The next steps determine the blockchain type based on the type of participation.
-If the participation is based on the invitation from the existing members, then a private blockchain should be used.
-If participation is based on the invitation from the existing members, then a private blockchain should be used.
-If permission is required but the consensus is not controlled by a preselected set of nodes and all the nodes of the blockchain network can participate in consensus for permission then a permissioned blockchain should be used.
+If the participations are open for everyone without any restrictions, then a public blockchain should be used.
+If participation is based on the invitation from the existing members, then a private blockchain should be used. if permission is required but the consensus is not controlled by a predefined group of nodes and all the nodes of the blockchain network can participate in consensus for permission then a permissioned blockchain should be used.
 However, in some use cases, the participation has to be approved by a pre-selected set of nodes, in these cases, a consortium blockchain should be used.